 After a defense verdict, the Maryland Court of Special Appeals agreed that this is a flawed jury instruction.
 But the CSA affirmed the trial court’s verdict because the error was found to be harmless.

-The Maryland Court of Appeals rejected Plaintiff's lead paint attorneys' theories that a presumption of prejudice should be afforded to lead poisoned children and their contention that a defective jury instruction by definition implicates due process.
-(Both parties presented novel rejected theories.
-The defense argued that it somehow mattered that the landlord's lawyer did not argue the grandmother's negligence in closing.)
-The court dismissed with my thought these arguments but did find that under these facts, the error is not harmless.
+The Maryland Court of Appeals rejected Plaintiff’s lead paint attorneys’ theories that a presumption of prejudice should be afforded to lead poisoned children and their contention that a defective jury instruction by definition implicates due process.
+(Both parties presented novel but rejected theories.
+The defense argued that it somehow mattered that the landlord’s lawyer did not argue the grandmother’s negligence in closing.)
+The court listened to these arguments but did find that under these facts, the error is not harmless.
 I can’t think that was a hard call.
 The jury’s thinking they can blame the grandmother creates a whole new lens to look at the case, no matter how they find.

 It is easy to infer in a case like this that Plaintiff’s attorney did not have the jury.
 Reading between the lines, I’d be willing to bet this jury would have given a defense verdict even without the error.
 But it is important to remember this is a matter of speculation.
 Maryland Rule 5-606 strictly limits a court’s ability to inquire post-verdict into “the sworn juror’s mental processes in connection with the verdict.”
 So you can’t “unbake” the jury verdict by asking them “Hey, would this have made a difference?”
 There will never be tangible proof of prejudice because we cannot read the minds of the jurors.